Modelling climate variability

-Our research into climate variability and predictability is aimed at improving the skill of the Met Office's seasonal and decadal forecasts.
+Our research into climate variability and predictability is aimed at improving the skill of the Met Office monthly to decadal forecasts.

-Some physical processes that affect the climate system, such as El Niño and the global oceanic circulation, provide potential sources of climate predictability from a season to decades ahead.
+Some physical processes that affect the climate system, such as El Niño and the global oceanic circulation, provide potential sources of climate predictability from a month to decades ahead.

 Our work involves the study of these processes in order to improve their representation in our prediction models.
 This way we hope to improve forecast skill.

-To identify the principal sources of seasonal and decadal predictability
+- To identify the principal sources of monthly to decadal predictability

-To develop new methods for the prediction of seasonal and decadal climate
+- To develop new methods for the prediction of monthly to decadal climate

-Assessment of climate model performance on seasonal to decadal timescales.
+- Assessment of climate model performance on monthly to decadal timescales

 - Mechanisms of North Atlantic-European variability